TLS® Stay Fit Kit

 Inside the kit, you will find the tools needed to help curb your appetite and nourish your body with key vitamins, antioxidants and protein.
 TLS Trim Tea is a thermogenic slimming tea that supports healthy weight management.
 With convenient stick packets, Trim Tea is a travel friendly black tea for your on-the-go lifestyle.
 TLS Nutrition Shakes provide lots of protein per serving and over one-third of the recommended daily value of 22 vitamins and minerals per

 serving.
 With no added sugar and lots of fiber, the TLS Nutrition Shakes are a filling, nutrition-packed snack between meals for your daily life.
-In the Isotonix Daily Essentials Packets, you will find customer favourites Isotonix OPC-3, Isotonix Multivitamin, Isotonix Advanced B-Complex, and Isotonix Calcium Plus all in one, convenient package.
+In the Isotonix Daily Essentials Packets, you will find customer favorites Isotonix OPC-3, Isotonix Multivitamin, Isotonix Advanced B-Complex, and Isotonix Calcium Plus all in one, convenient package.

 When used as directed, these products provide a solid foundation for supporting your metabolism and achieving successful weight management results.
 Recharge your body and reach your goals with the TLS Stay Fit Kit.*